 Pouring skills are learned in play opportunities, and having a fun tea set makes that happen.
 Kids love to set up imaginary scenes – and getting a chance to practice pouring is such a great bonus.
-This is very gender neutral toy that somehow gets forgotten.
+This is very gender neutral toy that’s a play staple.

-Having a set of play dinosaurs might seem random from the outside but once you see all the play kids can do with just a few dinosaurs – you’ll understand why dinos are a must-own.
+Having a set of play dinosaurs might seem random from the outside but once you see all the play kids can do with just a few dinosaurs – you’ll understand why dinos are a good one to own.

 What are your favorite toys for toddlers?